 The federal government previously lacked an official accounting for its annual spending on biodefense, leaving the work of calculating biodefense investments to nongovernmental organizations and academia.
-Congress took an important step to address this information gap in 2020 by requiring the Office of Management and Budget to conduct an annual crosscut of federal biodefense spending.20 The Office issued the first such analysis in January 2023, having determined that DOD spent \$1.3 billion for biodefense in FY2022 and \$1.7 billion in FY2023.21 This assessment accounted only for current and previous biodefense spending, and did not address future biodefense funding needs.
+Congress took an important step to address this information gap in 2020 by requiring the Office of Management and Budget to conduct an annual crosscut of federal biodefense spending.
+The Office issued the first such analysis in January 2023, having determined that DOD spent \$1.3 billion for biodefense in FY2022 and \$1.7 billion in FY2023.
+This assessment accounted only for current and previous biodefense spending, and did not address future biodefense funding needs.

 The military annually produces the Future Years Defense Program, a five-year funding plan that accompanies its budget submission to Congress.
 This program allows Congress to periodically evaluate the overall direction and intent of current and future defense spending.
 Congress should similarly require the Secretary of Defense to establish future years budget programs for specific categories of work vital to national security, including for chemical, biological, nuclear, and radiological defense activities.
 The Secretary should start by instituting a Future Years Biodefense Budget Program.
-Annual plans developed and submitted to Congress under this program should summarize all DOD biodefense programs and resources, and address estimated expenditures for at least five years-the current fiscal year for which funds are requested and the following four fiscal years.
+Annual plans developed and submitted to Congress under this program should summarize all DOD biodefense programs and resources, and address estimated expenditures for at least five years.
 These predicted expenditures would force advanced and strategic planning, encourage private sector investment, and enable Congress to consider at least five years of cost data during the appropriations process.
 The Future Years Biodefense Budget Program would allow policymakers to evaluate future biodefense needs alongside other projected defense requirements and determine how to best allocate funding in the current fiscal year.

-In accordance with Recommendation 3 from the 2024 National Blueprint for Biodefense,22 and the recommendation to require the establishment of a Future Years Biodefense Budget Program in the 2018 report, Budget Reform for Biodefense,23 the Commission makes the following:
+In accordance with Recommendation 3 from the 2024 National Blueprint for Biodefense, and the recommendation to require the establishment of a Future Years Biodefense Budget Program in the 2018 report, Budget Reform for Biodefense, the Commission makes the following: